Advocating for Better Kidney Care for All

 Catherine and her siblings founded kindred_kidney on Instagram, which they launched together in November 2023in Calgary.
 Catherine works with the Kidney Foundation of Canada, the medical community, advocacy groups for living organ donation, and various levels of government to raise awareness.

-Besides being a supporter of all forms of organ donation, Catherine loves traveling and has worked and lived in Brazil, Turkey, Paris, California, Texas and Mexico.
-Calgary is now her permanent home and she wants to continue to raise awareness even after Judith gets her transplant (never lose hope!).
+In addition to support all forms of organ donation, Catherine loves traveling and has worked and lived in Brazil, Turkey, Paris, California, Texas and Mexico.
+Calgary is now her permanent home.
+She wants to continue to raise awareness even after Judith gets her transplant (never lose hope!).
 There is far too much work to do.
 Catherine wants to thank the donors and supporters of our cause.
-She is excited to be a part of the Coalition and thankful for the exceptional people she has met on this journey so far.
+She is excited to be a part of the Coalition and thankful for the people she has met on this journey.
 She believes that together we can make a meaningful change.

 Michael Pinto